 Site and Plot Plans

 Any new construction, additions, or improvements require a site/plot plan.
 This includes accessory structures (i.e. fencing, garages, shed, solar panels, etc.).
 Site plans must be completed by a registered land surveyor, landscape architect, or licensed engineer.
 A list of land surveyors can be found in the document center below.
 Small projects like detached sheds, fences, landscaping, free-standing signage, and other accessory stuctures can be accomplished by a plot plan.
 Plot plans can be developed yourself using a ruler and a plat or survey of your property.
 If you or your contractor develops the plot plan, it must be to scale using an ruler.
-You can download a "how to" to create a plot plan in the document center below.
-All new commercial, industrial, single-family construction and additions, and multi-family use buildings must have a site plan.
+You can learn how to draw your own plot plan by clicking here.

 Plats and Subdivision PlanNo land subdivision plat or land development plan within the Town of Cheraw shall be filed or recorded with the county's Clerk of Court until such plat has been reviewed and approved by the Planning Commission or its designee with its affixed stamp.
 The filing or recording of any subdivision plat or plan without approval, per SC Code § 6-29-1140, is a misdemeanor.
 All plats shall conform to the "Standards of Practice Manual for Surveying in South Carolina," under the most recent State Code of Regulations.
 Additionally, properties combined must be reviewed and stamped by the Planning Commission.
 Prior to finalizing any plat or subdivision plan, deliver or email a draft of the plan for review.
 Subdivisions and combinations must be consistent with the Town of Cheraw's Zoning Ordinance.